 ProfessionalsElizabeth R. McColm

-A partner in the Bankruptcy and Corporate Reorganization Department, Elizabeth McColm specializes in the areas of corporate restructurings and bankruptcy.
+A partner in the Restructuring Department, Elizabeth McColm specializes in the areas of corporate restructurings and bankruptcy.
 She has been involved in major restructurings and bankruptcies representing debtors, creditors and acquirers of assets.
-Elizabeth’s recent creditor matters include advising key stakeholders in the restructurings of Country Fresh, Pacific Drilling, GenOn, Armstrong Energy, Ultra Petroleum and SquareTwo Financial, and her noteworthy debtor representations include The Bon-Ton Stores and Noranda.
+Elizabeth’s recent creditor matters include advising key stakeholders in the restructurings of Virgin Australia Airlines, California Resources Corporation, Country Fresh, Denbury Resources, Seadrill, Dean Foods, FULLBEAUTY Brands, Pacific Drilling, GenOn, Armstrong Energy, Ultra Petroleum and SquareTwo Financial, and her noteworthy debtor representations include Petra Diamonds, McGraw Hill, Pioneer Energy Services Corp., David's Bridal, The Bon-Ton Stores and Noranda.

 Awards and Recognitions

-- An ad hoc group of senior secured creditors of Oro Negro, a Mexican offshore drilling company, in a restructuring of over $900 million of secured debt obligations issued pursuant to Norwegian law-governed documents that involves contested concurso mercantil proceedings in Mexico, a related chapter 15 proceeding in the Southern District of New York, and litigation in Singapore;
+- An ad hoc group of senior secured creditors of Oro Negro, a Mexican offshore drilling company, in a restructuring of over $900 million of secured debt obligations issued pursuant to Norwegian law-governed documents that involves contested concurso mercantil proceedings in Mexico, a related chapter 15 proceeding in the Southern District of New York, and litigation in Singapore and Norway;

 - An ad hoc committee of debtholders in the chapter 11 cases of Pacific Drilling S.A., a leading international offshore drilling contractor with approximately $3 billion in indebtedness, and its affiliates, including in a plan-related mediation ordered by the Bankruptcy Court;

-- Holders of pass through certificates issued to finance certain leveraged lease and sale-leaseback transactions of coal-fired power plants operated by GenOn Mid-Atlantic, LLC and NRG REMA, LLC, non-debtor subsidiaries of GenOn Energy, Inc., one of the ten largest wholesale power generation companies in the United States, in connection with GenOn’s restructuring efforts;
+- Holders of pass through certificates issued to finance two separate leveraged lease transactions of certain coal-fired power plants operated by GenOn Mid-Atlantic and NRG REMA, subsidiaries of GenOn Energy, one of the 10 largest wholesale power generation companies in the United States, in GenOn’s restructuring efforts;

-- The Official Committee of Unsecured Creditors of Quicksilver Resources Inc., a Texas-based oil and gas exploration and production company with over $2 billion in indebtedness;
+- The Official Committee of Unsecured Creditors of Quicksilver Resources, a Texas-based oil and gas exploration and production company with over $2 billion in indebtedness;

 - The unofficial committee of second-lien debtholders of Calpine Corporation in the successful negotiation of a full payout in cash with postpetition interest and a payment premium in the company’s chapter 11 case;